dubinsky/scalajs-gradle/README.md

 }
 ```

-Name of the module initializer ('module1' in the example above) is ignored (but should not be: TODO).
+Name of the module initializer ('main' in the example above) becomes the module id.

 ### Running ###